 To be sure of removing or modifying a cell, the attacker must be able to deduce the current digest state (which depends on all traffic between Alice and Bob, starting with their negotiated key).
 Attacks on SHA-1 where the adversary can incrementally add to a hash to produce a new valid hash don't work, because all hashes are end-to-end encrypted across the circuit.
 The computational overhead of computing the digests is minimal compared to doing the AES encryption performed at each hop of the circuit.
-We use only four bytes per cell to minimize overhead; the chance that an adversary will correctly guess a valid hash is acceptably low, given that Alice or Bob tear down the circuit if they receive a bad hash.
+We use only four bytes per cell to minimize overhead; the chance that an adversary will correctly guess a valid hash is acceptably low, given that the OP or OR tear down the circuit if they receive a bad hash.

-4.5.
-Rate limiting and fairness
+4.5 Rate limiting and fairness

 Volunteers are more willing to run services that can limit their bandwidth usage.
-To accommodate them, Tor servers use a token bucket approach [50] to enforce a long-term average rate of incoming bytes, while still permitting shortterm bursts above the allowed bandwidth.
+To accommodate them, Tor servers use a token bucket approach [50] to enforce a long-term average rate of incoming bytes, while still permitting short-term bursts above the allowed bandwidth.

-Because the Tor protocol generates roughly the same number of outgoing bytes as incoming bytes, it is sufficient in practice to limit only incoming bytes.
+Because the Tor protocol outputs about the same number of bytes as it takes in, it is sufficient in practice to limit only incoming bytes.
 With TCP streams, however, the correspondence is not one-to-one: relaying a single incoming byte can require an entire 512-byte cell.
-(We can't just wait for more bytes, because the local application may be waiting for a reply.)
-Therefore, we treat this case as if the entire cell size had been read, regardless of the fullness of the cell.
+(We can't just wait for more bytes, because the local application may be awaiting a reply.)
+Therefore, we treat this case as if the entire cell size had been read, regardless of the cell's fullness.